 J and I had the honor of meditating with/learning from Sri Shivarudra Balayogi Maharaj the other evening.
 Great thanks to Yoga of Sausalito for hosting the evening in their very comfortable/warm/welcoming studio.
 And great thanks to Sri Shivarudra Balayogi Maharaj (and those who assist him on his mission) for sharing his peaceful energy and timeless wisdom.
-And the music and chanting were Wonderful!

 I embarked on the Creative Pathfinder journey on September 3, 2010 – eight months ago!
 And I’ve so enjoyed the experience – every step on the “path” I’m finding/creating.
 I’ve said it before, but need to say it again: Mark McGuinness is smart, and wise, and insightful, and Creative, and most generous to share this course for Free.
 It’s worth a lot.
 I’ve benefited a great deal in these eight months of examining myself and learning methods and practices to increase my productivity and success.

 I am very happy, and grateful, to report that there is little struggle in my life these days.
 Still plenty of challenges, yes, but I have learned (by much trial and error) that struggling against them is a waste of energy and serves no purpose.
 I do a lot of “swaying and bending with the wind” while at the same time making that foundation ever more solid and stable.
 I don’t think there is “a line” between the two.

 When I am there, sitting in silence with the group, it is definitely a challenge to relax and Let Go, and especially to calm my mind down.
 But is is So worth the effort.
 I remind myself, every time I meditate, that even if I have just a minute or two, here and there, of being fully present, Awake and Aware, that is beautiful and that will have a profoundly positive effect on my life.